Heterogeneous Directed Hypergraph Neural Network over abstract syntax tree (AST) for Code Classification: Methodology

 \textbf{Aggregating messages from nodes to hyperedges:} First, the hidden vector $h_n^{l-1}$ of each node $n$ is multiplied by the head matrix or tail matrix to get the message vector $m^l_{n\_e}$ from node $n$ to hyperedge $e$ as \eqref{eq20}, where $l = 1,~2,\ldots,L$ indicate layer number, $L$ is the total number of layers.

-Directed hyperedge $e$ gathers message from their tail nodes and head node by transformer attention mechanism \cite{Vaswani2017AAN}.
+Directed hyperedge $e$ gathers messages from its tail nodes and head node by transformer attention mechanism \cite{Vaswani2017AAN}.
 For each message, the attention score is formulated as \eqref{eq4}, where $d_{e}$ is the edge type vector.

 We obtain the vector $o_e^l$ of directed hyperedge $e$ as \eqref{eq6}.

 Then we add edge type vector to $o_e^l$ as \eqref{eq16}, where $z_e^l$ is formed as \eqref{eq7}.

 \textbf{Aggregating messages from hyperedges to nodes: }For each directed hyperedge $e$ whose head node or tail node is $n$, the $q_j^l$ will be linear projected by \eqref{eq17} to get message $m_{e\_n}^l$ which will be sent to $n$.